Today I'm excited to be sharing a longtime favorite with Weight Watchers: 2-ingredient banana oat cookies with no added sugar!

 The cookies are good soon after baking, but improve a lot after sitting for a few hours (they become softer and sweeter).

-Stir-In or Topping Ideas: chocolate chips, chopped dried fruit (raisins, apricots, cranberries, cherries), chopped nuts, shredded coconut, powdered peanut butter (affiliate link)
+Optional add-ins: chocolate chips, chopped dried fruit (raisins, apricots, cranberries, cherries), chopped nuts, shredded coconut, powdered peanut butter (affiliate link), vanilla extract, a pinch of salt, or cinnamon are some of my favorite mix-ins.
+Chocolate Chip Banana Oatmeal Cookies are a particular favorite.

 Make thumbprints: Prepare as directed.
-After scooping dough onto baking sheet, make an indentation in each cookie; fill with ½ teaspoon jam, preserves, jelly, apple butter, or nut butter.
+After scooping dough onto baking sheet (affiliate link), make an indentation in each cookie; fill with ½ teaspoon jam, preserves, jelly, apple butter, or nut butter.
 Bake as directed.

 Store the cooled cookies in an airtight container at room temperature for 2 days, or in the refrigerator for up to 1 week.